NorthernWidget/ALog/README.md

     1. The ALog library; you can find this more easily by typing "Northern Widget" into the search box
     2. The DS3231 library (for the real-time clock); this can also be found by typing "Northern Widget"
     3. The SdFat library (for the SD card); simply typing "sdfat" into the search box will do.
-    4. The BMP180 library from SparkFun electronics NOT INCLUDED YET FOR DOWNLOAD -- PERHAPS INCORPORATE INSIDE OUR SYSTEM TO NOT REQUIRE ANOTHER DOWNLOAD!!!!!????!!!??!!!!!!!!!!!!!!!!!
+    4. The BMP180 library from SparkFun electronics (**key difference:** This must be downloaded and installed separately via a copy/paste into your Arduino/libraries folder; we are looking into options to avoid this necessity)
 3. Add support for the ALog boards.
 (Skip this step if you're using a non-ALog Arduino.)
 Detailed instructions, available from [https://github.com/NorthernWidget/Arduino_Boards](https://github.com/NorthernWidget/Arduino_Boards), are also included below in the Complete Guide.
     1. Go to File --> Preferences (Arduino --> Preferences on Mac) and paste this URL into the "Additional Boards Manager URLs" entry zone, in the lower right: https://raw.githubusercontent.com/NorthernWidget/Arduino_Boards/master/package_NorthernWidget_index.json
     2. Go to Tools --> Boards --> Boards Manager; type in "Northern Widget" and install these boards definitions.